With summer winding down in Huntsville, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s scummy, you can clean it by flowing diluted bleach through the tube to clean the line.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s dirty, you can clean it by pouring thinned bleach through the tube to flush the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from All Weather Heating & Air Conditioning Inc can make your system more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to book your annual service!
+We also have convenient service agreements, so you won’t forget to plan your routine maintenance!